Programmatic Diagnostic Accuracy and Clinical Utility of Xpert MTB/XDR in Patients With Rifampicin-Resistant Tuberculosis in Georgia

 Background

-Xpert MTB/XDR (Cepheid, USA) is recommended for drug susceptiblity testing in patients with tuberculosis (TB) by the World Health Organization (WHO) with potential for rapid detection of isoniazid and fluoroquinolones resistance.
+Xpert MTB/XDR (Cepheid) is recommended by the World Health Organization for drug susceptibility testing in patients with tuberculosis, with potential for rapid detection of isoniazid and fluoroquinolone resistance.
 However, diagnostic accuracy and clinical utility in a programmatic setting are unknown.

 Methods

-We evaluated accuracy and clinical utility of Xpert XDR in patients with rifampicin-resistant pulmonary TB during programmatic implementation in Georgia between July 2022 and August 2024, using phenotypic drug susceptibility testing (pDST) as reference standard.
+We evaluated the accuracy and clinical utility of Xpert MTB/XDR in patients with rifampicin-resistant pulmonary tuberculosis during programmatic implementation in Georgia between July 2022 and August 2024, using phenotypic drug susceptibility testing (DST) as a reference standard.

 Results